Tips N Recipes

 FAQS

-How many strawberries are low Fodmap?
+How many strawberries are low FODMAP?

 According to the newly published Monash data, strawberries are no longer FODMAP-free food.
-The Monash University retested strawberries, and their laboratory data is as follows:
+Monash University retested strawberries, and their laboratory data is as follows:

-• 65g (5 medium strawberries) - Low FODMAP serve
+65g (5 medium strawberries) - Low FODMAP serve

-• 75g (6 medium strawberries) - Moderate in FODMAPs (excess fructose)
+75g (6 medium strawberries) - Moderate in FODMAPs (excess fructose)

-• 100g (8 medium) - High in FODMAPs (excess fructose)
+100g (8 medium) - High in FODMAPs (excess fructose)

 Based on their observations, serving portions of up to 5 medium strawberries weighing 65 grams is safe to eat on a FODMAP diet.
-So, keep your serving size of strawberries small to stay within low FODMAP limits.

 FODMAP content present in strawberries: Fructose

-In the food industry, strawberries are dried by either drying or freeze-drying technique by removing their water content (dehydration).
+In the food industry, strawberries are dried by either drying or freeze-drying techniques by removing their water content (dehydration).
 Therefore, this process concentrates all the sugar to a large extent.
 As a result, dried strawberries contain more fructose(FODMAP) than fresh ones.
 For example, as per The Conversation data, fresh strawberries contain 4.9 % sugar, whereas freeze-dried strawberries contain 71 % sugar, a 14-times more.

-Is coconut milk FODMAP friendly?
+Is coconut milk FODMAP-friendly?

-Coconut milk is FODMAP friendly as long as you are using it in a limited portion size.As per Monash University, Coconut milk UHT is low FODMAP at ½ cup (125ml).
+Coconut milk is FODMAP-friendly as long as it is used in a limited portion size.
+As per Monash University, Coconut milk UHT is low FODMAP at ½ cup (125ml)

 If you use canned coconut milk (mainly used for cooking), the serving size should not exceed ⅓ cup.
-As the larger serves (½ cup or more) contain moderate to high levels of sorbitol, be sure to limit the quantity of coconut milk.
+As the larger servings (½ cup or more) contain moderate to high levels of sorbitol, be sure to limit the quantity of coconut milk.

 FODMAP: Sorbitol